Tequila ranks first among the products that foreigners consume most when they visit Mexico.

-The first 4 municipalities of this region are part of the Agave Landscape: almost 35 thousand hectares of land declared, in 2006, as World Heritage of Unesco.
+The first 4 municipalities of this region are part of the Agave Landscape: almost 35 thousand hectares of land were declared, in 2006, as World Heritage of UNESCO.

 Flanked by mountains on both sides and the dormant Tequila volcano in the center, most of the distilleries are in or near the valley towns of El Arenal, Tequila, and Amatitán.
 The town of Tequila is the most popular stop on the trail.